Aenariss/DIP/content-blocking/README.md

     - ``Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ServerAddresses 192.168.1.242``
     - ``Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ResetServerAddresses`` to fix

+#### IMPORTANT
+When launching the file with any load options -- that is ``--load`` or ``--load-only``, **ALL RESULTS IN ./traffic/ FOLDER ARE DELETED**.

+When saving the results, if a result with a given name already exists, it will be overwritten.

+In case of an error, a copy of your hosts file is preserved in this folder.
+If no error happened, it is removed automatically.

-- There are two options how to launch the evaluation:
+- There are three options how to launch the evaluation:
+    - use ``python ./start.py --load-only`` loads traffic on all pages specified in ``page_list.txt`` and nothing else.
     - use ``python ./start.py --load`` loads traffic on all pages specified in ``page_list.txt`` and afterwards uses it as a basis for evaluation.
     - use ``python ./start.py`` loads already logged traffic which is saved in ./traffic/ folder.